crums-io/skipledger/docs/index.md

 The following features are slated for version `0.0.4`:

 - JSON representation of morsel data.
-This will provide programmatic access from other enviroments than Java.
+Can expose existing type information about column values this way, as well as provide programmatic access from other enviroments than Java.
 - Submerge command: slice out of pieces of data out of one or more morsel files from a same ledger into a new morsel file.
 (The owner of a morsel may not want to share every row in it).
+- Support for customized meta-info for morsels.
+This info needn't be necessarily validated but can help with usability.
+For eg, column titles/headings.
 - ?